These VPNs work with Google Play in China

 You should now be able to access the Google Play Store with no issues.

 How to install Google Play Store services

-If you live in China permanently and don’t already have Google services installed on your phone, you will need to install it.
+If you live in China and don’t already have Google services installed on your phone, first thing you will need to do is install it.

-- Download the Google Services Framework APK file to your phone.
-If you download it to your PC, you will need to use USB, or an SD card to transfer the file to your Android device.
+Please note: If you choose to download it to a PC, you will need to use USB, or an SD card to transfer the file to your Android device.

-- Allow the apps to install and accept any necessary permissions that pop up.
-Once the apps have installed, they will appear on your devices home screen.
+Allow the apps to install and accept any necessary permissions that pop up.

-You can now use the Play Store to download apps.
-However, you will need to remember to always connect to your VPN before you use Google services such as the Play Store.
-It is also worth checking that you aren’t getting any IP Leaks by visiting this website.
+Top tip: It's worth checking that you aren’t getting any IP Leaks from your VPN with our VPN leak test tool.
 That way you can be sure that your VPN is working correctly and the Chinese government has no idea that you are accessing Google services.

-To unblock the Google Play store (and any other website or service that is blocked in China), you will require a VPN.
+To unblock the Google Play store (and any other website or service that is blocked by the Chinese government), you will require a VPN that works in China.
 Unfortunately, the government is now actively blocking hundreds of VPN services.
 This means getting hold of VPN software from inside China has become trickier.